geomagpy/MARTAS/README.md

        sudo cp server.crt /etc/mosquitto/certs/
        sudo cp server.key /etc/mosquitto/certs/

+Please check the permissions for server and ca certs.
+They should be readable.
 Clients need to be configured to use the CA certificate for verification.
 You should provide the CA certificate file.
 In the martas configuration file use the option "mqttcert" and provide a valid path to the  using the "ca.crt" file.
 Enable TLS with "mqttport" : 8883.